App-vNext/Polly/docs/advanced/telemetry.md

 ```
 <!-- endSnippet -->

-These values are subsequently reflected in the metrics below:
+These values are subsequently reflected in the following metering instruments exposed by the Polly:

 ### Instrument: `polly.resilience_events`

 - Type: *Counter*
 - Description: Emitted upon the occurrence of a resilience event.

-Dimensions:
+Tags:

 |Name|Description|
 |---| ---|